 Having a relaxed and flexible schedule is key for us.
 It allows us to live life and roll with the punches and embrace the beauty of the chaos.

 How do you schedule your homeschool?
-Let me know in the comments!
+Let me know in the comments or in my online homeschool community!